4gn3s/weatherStationCode/README.md

 * light cycles
 * air quality
 * barometric pressure
+* rain

-### Data gathering
+### Data gathering ideas

-How does the temperature in my room vary between day and night, weekdays and weekend?
+* How does the temperature in my room vary between day and night, weekdays and weekend?
+* In which months there is the most rain?
+Which are the driest?
+* How does air quality change depending on the season?
+Is it the worst in the winter?

 ### Full webapp
-* get a touch display
 * view radar images from the internet (served as gifs)
 * show alerts (from wunderground)
+* show weather forecast (from openweathermap)